fluree/docs.flur.ee/content/db_intro.md

 fdb-storage-type | `file` `memory` `none` `Cassandra` | This option specifies the common storage for blocks and index segments. `file` stores in file directory. `none` stores on-disk, `memory` stores in-memory only and will disappear on server stop, and `Cassandra` allows you to use Apache Cassandra.
 If you chose Cassandra, there are additional options below you need to specify. fdb-storage-file-directory | `directory name` | (Optional) When using the `file` storage-type, this is the name of the file directory. fdb-memory-cache | `size` (i.e. 200mb) | The total memory cache of index segments across all databases.
 This can be changes per transactor. fdb-memory-reindex | `size` | Specify the size of novelty held before reindexing.
+Transactions will still be processed while reindexing occurs.
 This setting applies for each database, therefore it is important to make sure that all transactors and query peers have at least this much memory multiplied by the number of databases you expect to be active on those servers.
-This setting must be consistent across the entire transactor group. fdb-memory-reindex-max | `size` | Specify the size of the novelty held before reindexing during a database fork.
-See fdb-memory-reindex. fdb-stats-report-frequency | `time` | How frequently to report out stats as a log entry. fdb-port | `int` | The port in which query servers will respond to API calls from client.
+This setting must be consistent across the entire transactor group. fdb-memory-reindex-max | `size` | During reindexing transactions are still processed.
+Once the since of the novelty reaches `fdb-memory-reindex-max` is hit, however, all processing of new transactions stops. fdb-stats-report-frequency | `time` | How frequently to report out stats as a log entry. fdb-port | `int` | The port in which query servers will respond to API calls from client.